stazz/UtilPack/Source/UtilPack.ResourcePooling.MSBuild/README.md

 ## Abstract methods
 ### CheckTaskParametersBeforeResourcePoolUsage

-This method is used as a sanity check before actually starting to search for `AsyncResourcePoolProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
+This method is used as a sanity check before actually starting to search for `AsyncResourceFactoryProvider` type from [UtilPack.ResourcePooling](../UtilPack.ResourcePooling) project.
 The SQL dump running task could here e.g. check whether file exists.

 ### UseResource